Interview with Jemma - Part 2

 Jemma: I'm probably not as active as I should be.
 I feel like being in a marginalized position puts a lot of pressure on us to kind of pick up the fight and try to get ourselves on equal footing.
-It's hard to add that extra level of effort to whatever it is you're already doing in life.
-Trying to find a good career, building meaningful relationships, creating financial stability and growth, dealing with the medical and legal expenses we're hit with, etc.

-We already have a lot on our plate; but we still have so much to do.
+It's hard to add that extra level of effort to whatever it is you're already doing in life, trying to find a good career, building meaningful relationships, creating financial stability and growth, dealing with the medical and legal expenses we're hit with, etc. We already have a lot on our plate, but we still have so much to do.
 So it's definitely important, and I'm so grateful that there are people who have taken the time to help us get to where we are now.
+One of the things I’ve learned recently is that rest and recovery are also part of activism, even when we feel guilty for stepping back.

-I feel like I need to contribute my share to the fight since I've been able to reap the rewards of those before me and those that are politically active now.
+Jemma: I feel like I need to contribute my share to the fight since I've been able to reap the rewards of those before me and those that are politically active now.
 One of the best things my therapist has helped me with is realizing that it just takes a bunch of small steps to add up to something big.
+Even if we’re not marching on Capitol Hill, every time we speak our truth or help someone understand us better, that’s political, too.
+I truly believe that the visibility and voices of trans women can shift narratives in ways that legislation alone never could.

 Jemma: Not really.
-I've made a few trans friends since I started the transition.
-Most people just starting out now or within the last few months.
-I do what I can to help share resources and try to get us involved with doing things.
-Even if that's just getting out of the house for a bit and having a little fun.
-I tried some support groups early on in transition, but I just never really clicked with those groups.
+I've made a few trans friends since I started the transition, most of them just starting out now or within the last few months.
+I do what I can to help share resources and try to get us involved with doing things, even if that's just getting out of the house for a bit and having a little fun.
+I’ve found that sometimes those casual moments can mean more than any organized event.

-I think it's important for us to look out for each other and help each other out because it really is a rough road to go through transition.
+Jemma: I tried some support groups early on in transition, but I just never really clicked with those groups.
+I think it's important for us to look out for each other and help each other out, because it really is a rough road to go through transition.
 Even for someone like me, where I feel like I've been incredibly fortunate to have had as easy a transition as I have, there are just so many obstacles and hurdles to get through that we all need as much help and support as we can get.
 Sometimes even a casual chat or coffee with someone who gets it can feel more healing than a big, structured group setting.
+I’ve learned that meaningful connection doesn’t have to come from a crowd, it can come from one honest conversation.

 Jemma: I think when the concept of transgender people was starting to get firmly planted years back, it was incredibly helpful to have the company of others who were fighting similar battles for acceptance.
 It's almost like we've gotten to a point, though, where the T in the acronym doesn't quite fit in with the rest.
 Not that we're all opposed to each other, but more that our paths for acceptance are starting to diverge quite a bit.
+The solidarity was crucial early on, and we’ve certainly benefited from those shared spaces.

-We're starting to realize the difference between gender identity, expression, and sexuality.
+Jemma: We're starting to realize the difference between gender identity, expression, and sexuality.
 In a way, it's still nice to have a large community under the same umbrella.
 I just think that we're naturally drifting away to pilot our own course.
+That said, I believe there's still strength in shared advocacy, especially when confronting broader issues like discrimination or healthcare access.
+Navigating both collective and individual struggles is part of our evolution as a community.

 Monika: Are you into fashion?
 What kinds of outfits do you usually wear, and do you have any favorite designers, colors, or current trends you’re drawn to?